fastforwardlabs/mdffreport12/src/03-technical.md

 model output is sequentially generated at each time step, where the total number of steps is the length of the output token.

-**DT: encoder/decoder or encoder-decoder?**

-We can use this encoder/decoder structure for anomaly detection by revising the sequence-to-sequence model to function like an autoencoder, training the model to output the same tokens as the input, shifted by 1.
+We can use this encoder-decoder structure for anomaly detection by revising the sequence-to-sequence model to function like an autoencoder, training the model to output the same tokens as the input, shifted by 1.
 This way, the encoder learns to generate a hidden representation that allows the decoder to